-Note: In order to receive full pay, employees must work their entire duty day contract as listed above.
-The contract amount shown on the employee portal is calculated as the number of duty work days between the contract start date (your first day or work for the fiscal year) and the contract end date (your last day of work for the fiscal year).
-Therefore, if your position pays \$80,000 annually for 260 duty work days and you begin your assignment on 7/1 your job and payment record will show this amount as your contract amount.
-Your daily rate is \$307.69 (\$80,000/260).
-However, if you are a late start and begin your assignment on 7/21, your contract duty days will be 247 days and calculated as 247 x 307.69=\$75,982.88.
+Note: In order to receive full pay, employees must work their entire duty day contract (ie. 261, 220, 215, 200, etc.) days.
+The contract amount shown on the employee portal is calculated as the number of duty work days between the contract start date (your first day of work for the fiscal year) and the contract end date (your last day of work for the fiscal year).
+Therefore, if your position pays \$80,000 annually for 261 duty work days (i.e. July 1, 2014 - June 30, 2015), and you begin your assignment on July 1, 2014, your job and payment record will show this amount as your contract amount.
+Your daily rate is \$306.51 (\$80,000/261).
+However, if you are a late start and begin your assignment on July 21, 2014, your contract duty days will be 247 days and calculated as $247 \times 306.51 = $75,708.71$.
 This amount will be displayed on your job and payment screen in the employee portal.

 Voluntary & Involuntary Deductions - The District deals with two types of deductions.
-The first is voluntary deductions, which are deductions that you initiate and authorize to have deducted from your pay, such as; health insurance, life insurance, dues, United Way contributions, etc. An involuntary deduction is a deduction of a legal nature, such as, tax levies, child support, defaulted student loan, court orders, etc. If we receive a deduction order, we will notify you by mail when the deductions from your pay are scheduled to begin and the amount of the deduction.
+The first are voluntary deductions, which are deductions that you initiate and authorize to have deducted from your pay, such as health insurance, life insurance, dues, United Way contributions, etc. An involuntary deduction is a deduction of a legal nature, such as tax levies, child support, defaulted student loan, court orders, overpayment, etc. If we receive a deduction order, we will notify you by mail when the deductions from your pay are scheduled to begin and the amount of the deduction.
 If you should have any questions or concerns with the amount to be deducted from your pay, you should contact the entity issuing the deduction order.
+Note: Two months of each year, employees will receive three pays.
+Depending on the calendar, the months in which this occurs will vary.

-The District currently withhold certain voluntary deductions such as health, life, dental, etc over either 20 or 24 pay periods beginning with the last pay period in August of each year and terminating with the last pay period in June of each year.
-Voluntary deduction such as credit union and retirement plans such as 403B are withheld bi-weekly.
-In addition all involuntary deductions will be taken each pay period.
+The District currently withholds certain voluntary deductions, such as health, life, dental, etc. over 20 pay periods, beginning with the last pay period in August of each year and terminating with the last pay period in May of each year.
+Voluntary deductions, such as credit union and retirement plans (i.e. 403B) are withheld bi-weekly.
+In addition, all involuntary deductions will be taken each pay period.

 Direct Deposit - The District pays employees via direct deposit only.
 All new employees are required to enroll in direct deposit.
-You may sign up manually during orientation processing or you can sign up using in the Payroll Office.
-You can direct deposit your pay to any checking or savings account with a financial institution that's part of the Federal Reserve System.
+You may sign up manually during orientation processing or you can sign up in the Payroll Department.
+Be mindful that you can direct deposit your pay to any checking or savings account with a financial institution that's part of the Federal Reserve System.
 With direct deposit, your net pay will be placed in your account on payday.
 You can only have your pay direct deposited into one bank account.
-You will be able to view/print your pay stub on-line using Employee Portal beginning Wednesday of a pay week.
-If a delay in enrollment occurs you will receive your pay through an alternate means.
+You will be able to view/print your pay stub online using the Employee Portal.
+If a delay in enrollment occurs, you will receive your pay through an alternate means.
 Currently, the District has a partnership with Regions Bank to provide bank cards that your pay will be loaded.
-For more information, please contact the Payroll Office at 901-416-5402.
+For more information contact the Payroll Department.

-Note: When Payroll processes supplemental pay runs outside the normal pay date, funds are sent for direct deposit.
+Note: When the Payroll Department processes supplemental pay outside the normal pay date, funds are sent for direct deposit.
 It can take up to 48 hours before the funds are available in the employee's bank.